pygame/pygame/docs/reST/ref/examples.rst

    >>> pygame.examples.scaletest.__file__
    '/usr/lib/python2.6/site-packages/pygame/examples/scaletest.py'

-On each OS and version of python the location will be slightly different.
+On each OS and version of Python the location will be slightly different.
-For example on windows it might be in 'C:/Python26/Lib/site-packages/pygame/examples/' On Mac OS X it might be in '/Library/Frameworks/Python.framework/Versions/2.6/lib/python2.6/site-packages/pygame/examples/'
+For example on Windows it might be in 'C:/Python26/Lib/site-packages/pygame/examples/' On Mac OS X it might be in '/Library/Frameworks/Python.framework/Versions/2.6/lib/python2.6/site-packages/pygame/examples/'